awesomephant/blog/posts/continuous-typography.md

 I'm especially interested in what a visual design tool would look like if it was built on the model of continuous typography.
 Tim Brown makes this point in Flexible Typesetting (2018), writing: _"Your design tool is working against you.
 It is stuck in the traditional mindset of absolute measurements.
 This is precisely one reason why people very good at web design argue that designers should learn to write code.
 No mainstream design tools […] are completely appropriate for the practice of typesetting today."_ {% fn "Tim Brown (2018): *Flexible Typesetting*, p 44.
 A Book Apart."%}

 To my knowledge this situation hasn't changed much since - so there's plenty of room for exploration.
-With better tools, continuous typography might become more than a way to _make the type look good on a phone_: a new method for visual expression in its own right.
+With better tools, continuous typography might become more than a way to _make the type look good on a phone_: a new method for visual expression in its own right. {% fn "This post is also [on Medium](https://maxakohler.medium.com/continuous-typography-15759ac4ae62)"%}